 The adoption of the above amendments is not expected to have a material impact on the financial statements of the Branch.
-There are also no new standards effective after 31 December 2021 that are expected to be relevant or would have a material impact on the financial statements of the Branch.
+There are also no new standards effective beginning on or after 1 January 2023 that are expected to be relevant or would have a material impact on the financial statements of the Branch.